2024 Election Information

-• Improving water conservation and energy efficiency by replacing aging systems; and
+• Improving water conservation and energy efficiency

-• Ensuring more parks and facilities are accessible to people with disabilities.
+• Ensuring more parks and facilities are accessible to people with disabilities

-Proposed Capital Projects:
+Proposed Improvement Projects:

 1. Continued improvements at all outdoor District facilities and amenities, including parks and trails.
 The following locations have been identified for improvements: